lightstep/otel-launcher-java/README.md

 ```

-## Exporter
+## Launcher

-The Lightstep OpenTelemetry Exporter is a configuration layer over OpenTelemetry OTLP trace exporter.
+The Lightstep OpenTelemetry Launcher is a configuration layer over OpenTelemetry OTLP trace exporter.

 ### Installation